NghiaDoanKNG/digital-garden-jekyll-template/_notes/your-first-note.md

 ### Next steps

-**If this template is useful to you in any way, consider [donating](https://ko-fi.com/maximevaillancourt) to support my work**. ☕
+**If this template is useful to you in any way, consider [donating](https://ko-fi.com/maximevaillancourt) to support my work**. :coffee:

 This digital garden template is free, open-source, and [available on GitHub here](https://github.com/maximevaillancourt/digital-garden-jekyll-template).

 The easiest way to build your own digital garden based on this template is to read this [step-by-step guide explaining how to set this up from scratch](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll).
-If you need any help, my [DMs are open on Twitter (@vaillancourtmax)](https://twitter.com/vaillancourtmax). 👋
+If you need any help, my [DMs are open on Twitter (@vaillancourtmax)](https://twitter.com/vaillancourtmax). :wave:

-Go forth, have fun, and learn new something every day! ✌️
+Go forth, have fun, and learn new something every day! :v: